 Marketing

-AI-assisted email copywriting and subject line optimization
+AI-assisted email marketing copywriting and operations

 Why the human is still essential here